wizardsardine/liana/doc/USAGE.md

 Liana can be run as a headless server using the `lianad` program.

-As a Bitcoin wallet, Liana needs to be able to connect to the Bitcoin network.
-The software has been developed such as multiple ways to connect to the Bitcoin network may be available.
-However for now only the connection through `bitcoind` is implemented.
+As a Bitcoin wallet, Liana needs to be able to connect to the Bitcoin network, which is currently possible through the Bitcoin Core daemon (`bitcoind`) or an Electrum server.

+The chosen Bitcoin backend must be available while Liana is running.

-Therefore in order to use Liana you need to have the Bitcoin Core daemon (`bitcoind`) running on your machine for the desired network (mainnet, signet, testnet or regtest).
-The `bitcoind` installation may be pruned (note this may affect block chain rescans) up to the maximum (around 550MB of blocks).
+If using `bitcoind`, it must be running on your machine for the desired network (mainnet, signet, testnet or regtest) and may be pruned (note this may affect block chain rescans) up to the maximum (around 550MB of blocks).

 The minimum supported version of Bitcoin Core is `24.0.1` (if you want to use Taproot it's `26.0`).
 If you don't have Bitcoin Core installed on your machine yet, you can download it